-The Company's procedures for developing remuneration policies, as well as the level and mix of remuneration, have been set out above under Principles 6 and 7.
-In considering the disclosure of remuneration of the Directors and key management personnel, the Board has taken into account the sensitive nature of such information in a niche business environment, the confidential nature and commercial sensitivity of remuneration matters and the negative impact such disclosure may have on the Group in attracting and retaining talent on a long-term basis, and also considered factors such as competitiveness of the industry of key talents and increased risk of poaching by other competitors in the market.

-The following table sets out the Directors' and CEO's remuneration for FY2024:
+The Company's procedures for developing remuneration policies, as well as the level and mix of remuneration, have been set out in detail above under Principles 6 and 7.
+In considering the disclosure of remuneration of the Directors and key management executives, the Board has taken into account the sensitive nature of such information in a niche business environment, the confidential nature and commercial sensitivity of remuneration matters and the negative impact such disclosure may have on the Group in attracting and retaining talent at the Board level on a long-term basis, and also considered factors such as competitiveness of the industry of key talents and increased risk of poaching by other competitors in the market.
+The Board believes that full detailed disclosure of the specific remuneration figures of each Director and the key management executives (who are not Directors or the CEO) would be prejudicial to the interests of the Group.
+The Board has presented such information in remuneration bands no wider than S\$250,000 and believes that such disclosure, together with disclosure of the breakdown of the level and mix of remuneration in the tables below, is sufficient to enable Shareholders to understand Company's remuneration policies for Directors and key management executives, and the relationship between remuneration and performance.
+(Provisions 8.1(a), 8.1(b) and 8.3 of the Code)